 Time cost in project management.

-In project management, ‘time cost’ refers to the impact of time spent on project finances overall.
-It focuses on the monetary value associated with the hours worked, not just the hours worked themselves.
+In project management, time cost refers to the impact of time spent on overall project finances.
+It focuses on the monetary value associated with the hours worked, not just the hours themselves.
 Essentially, every hour or minute counts.

-Workforce costs, general expenses, revenue, and, importantly, quality are all considered when evaluating the success of a project.
-And, generally, it is affected by the triple constraint – also known as the project management triangle.
+Workforce costs, general expenses, revenue, and quality are all considered when evaluating the success of a project.
+And, generally, it is affected by the triple constraint — also known as the project management triangle.
 This includes:

-This is why time management in project management is crucial for optimizing both time and cost.
-Ensuring your team is as efficient as possible—by delegating to the right people, utilizing time management methods, and setting clear priorities—can make all the difference.
+This is why effective time management is crucial for optimizing both time and cost.
+Ensuring your team is as efficient as possible — by delegating to the right people, utilizing time management methods, and setting clear priorities — can make all the difference.

 Workfront can help you manage your projects in one place, eliminating the need to switch between platforms.
-Focus on what you need, when you need it – organize independent tasks, plan larger scopes, and keep track of your employees’ hours.
-Unify teams, ensure transparency, and eliminate the overwhelm from project overviews.
+Focus on what you need, when you need it — organize independent tasks, plan larger initiatives, and track employee hours.
+Unify teams, ensure transparency, and reduce the overwhelm that often arises from project overviews.

 Watch the Workfront overview video to learn more.